bsaliou/ChemPrice/docs/source/user_manual/getting_started.rst

 How to use ChemPrice
 ===================

-ChemPrice is a computer tool that allows retrieving the prices of molecules from their SMILES using various integrators.
-ChemPrice supports three
-integrators: Molport, ChemSpace, and MCule.
-Each integrator requires an API key to be used.
+ChemPrice is a software designed to simplify the gathering of pricing data from more than 100 suppliers by integrating with ChemSpace, Mcule, and Molport platforms.
+It ensures uniformity in pricing units, providing comprehensive and optimized pricing details for specified compounds.

 Getting started
 ---------------